DeepWiSe888/Octopus/hardware/README.md

 # Getting to Know the Hardware

 We offer information about the hardware and tips on how to use the hardware.
-More detail about the hardware, please refer to schematics.
+For more details about the hardware, please refer to the schematics.
 Here, we just list the key components in the following pictures.

 ## Antenna Array Board